 We used an Arm’s Reach co-sleeper which was amazing to have and I’d transfer my little one thereafter I would nurse her.
 It also made me feel good knowing she wouldn’t get smothered by my big husband at night! 😳

 When I had my third baby, a friend got me a DocATot which was great for the newborn stage and I would place it right in between me and my husband so he could also sleep next to her safely as well!
 He loved this but once she got a bit bigger, the co-sleeper was better for all of my girls.

 Having my daughters sleep in the same bed or next to us in a co-sleeper gave me peace of mind and I was able to get more sleep myself.
-This was SOOOOO important to me because I felt like I nursed so much at night and the idea of getting up several times and going into another room to nurse her and go back to bed seemed ridiculous.
+This was SOOOOO important to me because I felt like I nursed so much at night!
+The idea of getting up several times and going into another room to nurse her and then back to bed seemed ridiculous.